 Mark lives in Plymouth, Devon and on leaving school in 1979 he joined the D.O.E.
 (The Department Of Environment) to start his apprenticeship.
 During that time he worked on many buildings within Devonport Dockyard, including H.M.S.
 Drake Naval Barracks, the Drill Shed, the Quadrangle, older buildings situated in Morice Yard such as the Officer’s Terrace, the Old Sail Making Stores and also the Rope Store in South Yard.
 All of these are Grade listed buildings and some are scheduled ancient monuments.

 More experience was gained by working at other establishments such as the Royal Citadel on Plymouth Hoe, Stonehouse Barracks in Durnford Street, the Royal Naval Hospital, R.A.F.
 Mountbatten, H.M.S.
 Cambridge, and the Royal William Yard.
-Forts situated at Staddon and Stamford, the Royal Naval College at Mannadon, Raglan Barracks, Seaton Barracks and even the Breakwater in Plymouth Sound were other places where Mark spent time learning his trade.
+Forts situated at Staddon and Stamford, the Royal Naval College at Mannadon, Raglan Barracks, Seaton Barracks and even the Breakwater in Plymouth Sound were other places where Mark spent time learning his trade repairing historic buildings.
 During the early part of the 1980’s his father ran a successful cleaning company and he decided to branch out into stone cleaning and restoration.
 On completion of his City & Guilds Mark left the D.O.E. and joined the family business in 1983.
 Many of the contracts carried out at that time involved the cleaning and repairing of stonework to a huge number of buildings, shops and structures in and around Plymouth’s city center, not only for Plymouth City Council, but also for the private sector.
 Since then Mark has gone on to complete many prestigious projects throughout the West Country and continues to do so to this day.
 Devon and Cornwall truly is a stonemason’s paradise.
 In 2010 his son Ben entered the trade and started his apprenticeship, and three years later he too became City and Guilds qualified in the craft of masonry.
 In 2018 his youngest son Zac started his apprenticeship within the family business.